joanlafuente/StorIA/README.md

 PASWORD = '<Password>'
 ```

+Also, **Text2Text** model (Mistral) requires the use of an Access Token provided by Huggingface.
+This token must be set on the variable `HG_TOKEN_MISTRAL` at Code_VM/img2text.py, so the model can make inference.

 ### Executing StorIA

 Execute /APP/main.py and the application will be automatically launched on the main page.
 There you will have the options to generate a new story or acces previouslly created ones.
 If you have any proble do not hesitate to contact us.